DenisB7/Jobji_Nginx/README.md

 1. Only one static image didn't appears here /vacancies/1/sent (it doesn't matter which uri you will set 1/2/3/4/5 the same problem appears), which in staticfiles folder, it isn't show up.
 2. Is it possible to use Nginx without gunicorn?

-I'm new in all this stuff, so i didn't know is it efficient and worth it to puzzle over it, maybe WhiteNoise is sufficient, because it is much more easy to adjust WhiteNoise than Nginx?
+Is it efficient and worth it to puzzle over it, maybe WhiteNoise is sufficient, because it is much more easy to adjust WhiteNoise than Nginx?
 What kind of advantages will i have with Nginx on Heroku?